walointernationallimited/spreadsheet2app/README.md

 - Create Spreadsheet "spreadsheet2app_data"
 Double click on folder named "spreadsheet2app"
-Right click > New file... > Google Sheets
-Click on "Untitled spreadsheet" and rename it as "spreadsheet2app_data"
+Right mouse button click at centre > New file... > Google Sheets Click on "Untitled spreadsheet" and rename it as "spreadsheet2app_data"

 - Create data for Spreadsheet "spreadsheet2app_data"